 Phone screening at your reminder call which can be 24 hours before your visit or the Friday before your Monday visit.

-In-person screening at the Bruyère Street entrance that you will be asked to come to at the hospital on the day of your visit
+In-person or in advance online screening on the day of your visit to Bruyère, that must be shown to the screener at the Bruyère Street entrance that you will be asked to come to at the hospital on the day of your visit

 You agree to wear your own mask when you come to the entrance of Bruyère.

-You agree to change your mask and wear the https://infonet.bruyere.org/en/covid-visitors-dcps-ipacN95 or KN95 mask that will be provided to you at the screening entrance for the entirety of your visit.
+You agree to change your mask and wear the type of mask provided by Bruyère at the screening entrance for the entirety of your visit if requested to do so [update based on requirements at time of your study – see https://infonet.bruyere.org/en/covid-visitors-dcps-ipac].

-You agree not to remove the N95 or KN95 mask unless you are instructed to do so by a member of the study team.
+You agree not to remove the mask unless you are instructed to do so by a member of the study team.

 You agree to maintain 2 metres of distance between you and others that are not in your household during your visit where possible, and except during medicals interventions and procedures that do not allow for 2 metre distancing.